rkapl123/DBAddin/docs/DBFuncs.md

 Where cells E1:E4 contain the constituents of the query respectively.

-All three concatenation functions (chainCells, concatCells and concatCellsSep) work with matrix conditionals, i.e. matrix functions of the form: `{=chainCells(IF(C2:C65535="Value";A2:A65535;""))}` that only chain/concat values from column A if the respective cell in column C contains "Value".
+All three concatenation functions (chainCells, concatCells and concatCellsSep) work with matrix conditionals, i.e. matrix functions of the form: `{=chainCells(IF(C2:C65535="Value";A2:A65535;""))}` that only chain/concatenate values from column A if the respective cell in column C contains "Value".

-Both `concatCells` and `concatCellsSep` have a "Text" sibling that essentially does the same, except that it concats the displayed Values, not the true Values.
+Both `concatCells` and `concatCellsSep` have a "Text" sibling that essentially does the same, except that it concatenates the displayed Values, not the true Values.
 So if you want to concatenate what you see, then `concatCellsText` and `concatCellsSepText` are the functions you need.

 #### DBinClause